Yeo Cheow Tong

-Yeo Cheow Tong (姚照东 (姚照東, Iô Chiàu-tong, Yáo Zhàodōng); born 22 June 1947) is a former Singaporean politician.
+Yeo Cheow Tong (born 22 June 1947) is a former Singaporean politician.
 A member of the governing People's Action Party (PAP), he served in the Cabinet from 1990 to 2006, and was a Member of Parliament (MP) of Hong Kah Single Member Constituency (SMC) from 12 December 1984 to 17 August 1988 and MP of Hong Kah Group Representation Constituency (GRC) from 24 August 1988 to 19 April 2011 for almost 27 years.

 Early life

 Yeo was educated at Anglo-Chinese School, before receiving a Colombo Plan Scholarship in 1967 to study at the University of Western Australia, where he received a Bachelor of Engineering (Mechanical) degree.

 Career

 Yeo worked for Singapore's Economic Development Board (EDB) from 1972 to 1975, before entering the private sector.
 He entered politics in 1984.
 At the 1984 general election, Yeo was elected a Member of Parliament for Hong Kah Constituency.
 In 1985, he was appointed a Minister of State at the Ministry of Health and Ministry of Foreign Affairs.

 In 1988, Yeo became the Acting Minister for Health, before becoming a full member of the Cabinet in 1990.
 He went on to hold a number of different Cabinet positions including Minister of Health (1990–94, 1997–99), Minister for Community Development (1991–94), Minister for Trade and Industry (1994–97), Minister for the Environment (1997–99), Minister for Communications and Information Technology (1999–2001), and Minister for Transport (2001–06).

-In June 2006, after the announcement of the new Cabinet of SIngapore, Prime Minister of Singapore Lee Hsien Loong said Yeo had intended to retire from politics but had persuaded him to continue as a MP after stepping down from the Cabinet.
+In June 2006, after the announcement of the new Cabinet of Singapore, Prime Minister of Singapore Lee Hsien Loong said Yeo had intended to retire from politics but had persuaded him to continue as an MP after stepping down from the Cabinet.
 He continued to serve as a Member of Parliament for the Hong Kah Group Representation Constituency until 2011, when he retired from politics.